OPENi-ict/api-builder/README.md

 OPENi API Builder is a web project that allows developers to add Objects and combine methods for use with the official [OPENi API Framework](https://github.com/OPENi-ict/api-framework).
-Yii 2 Basic Application Template is a skeleton Yii 2 application best for rapidly creating small projects.

-The template contains the basic features including user login/logout and a contact page.
-It includes all commonly used configurations that would allow you to focus on adding new features to your application.

 DIRECTORY STRUCTURE